If your company has been around a while, you’re probably familiar with the term legacy.

 Transformation, or modernization, slowly and methodically brings your network software and hardware up to date with current technology.

 How do you know which migration type is right for your business?
-Or if it’s even time to upgrade from a legacy system to a modern, more secure system?
+Or if it’s even time to modernize your legacy system?

 WYRE is here to help.
 Through our network auditing, penetration testing, and other services, we help you along the path to finding the most cost-effective, least disruptive decision for your company.